ajstourinho/questions_ocr_solver/README.md

 2. Inside the `inputs` folder, add the original files.
 It can either be one PDF or multiple images.
 3. Back to the original directory, make sure to activate the virtual environment with the command `source venv/bin/activate`
 4. Within the virtual environment, run the command `python3 prepare_inputs.py`
-5. An interface will be opened, and for each question in sight, you must click on its 4 corners with the right button of the mouse, defining the desired question area in red.
-This must be done for all questions of each page.
-To go to the next page, press Enter.
-After going through all pages, pressing Enter will close the interface.
+5. An interface will be opened.
+    - For each question in sight, you must click on its 4 corners with the right button of the mouse, defining the desired question area in red.
+The clicking should start at the top-left and go clockwise.
+    - This must be done for all questions of each page.
+    - To go to the next page, press Enter.
+    - After going through all pages, pressing Enter will close the interface.
 4. Run the command `python3 main.py`.
 5. The code will run and a notification will alert when it stops.
 It will be created a folder called `outputs` and inside that another one called `json_outputs` containing the JSON files for all questions.